 Are newer apartments quieter?
 Not necessarily.
 It depends on the specific sound control measures in place.
 In fact, many older apartment buildings are much quieter than their newer counterparts because they were built when construction costs were lower.

-Due to rising cost of construction, there are many new apartments that do not have good sound control in place, and you can actually hear your neighbors quite a bit.
+Due to the rising cost of construction, there are many new apartments that do not have good sound control in place, and you can actually hear your neighbors quite a bit.

 - What kind of building is it?
 You can observe this one on your own.
-Generally speaking, all things being equal, a new high-rise construction is less likely to have noise control problems between floors than a low rise.
+Generally speaking, all things being equal, new high-rise construction is less likely to have noise control problems between floors than a low rise.
 This is because a high rise is built with concrete and steel which has relatively good sound control features.
-Having said that, you can still hear your neighbors next you in a high rise if the walls between units aren’t built with good sound control measures.
+Having said that, you can still hear your neighbors next to you in a high rise if the walls between units aren’t built with good sound control measures.

-- Is it built with wood frame or concrete?
+- Is the building constructed with wood framing or concrete?
 If it is a high rise, it is almost certainly built with concrete.
-If it a mid-rise it might be.
-If a low rise, it is likely wood frame, but find out.
-Generally, concrete floors, walls and ceilings are going to lead to a quieter apartment.
-This is just a rule of a thumb.
+If it is a mid-rise it might be.
+If it is a low rise, it is likely a wood frame, but find out.
+Generally, concrete floors, walls, and ceilings are going to lead to a quieter apartment.
+This is just a rule of thumb.
 A wood frame building can be built with very high STC ratings as well if proper sound control measures are in place.

 - What type of internal doors does the apartment have?
 Do the doors have big gaps under them that let sound pass through more easily?
 Are the doors solid core (i.e. solid wood) or are they hollow allowing noise to more easily travel through.

 - Has anything been done to the floor system to make it more soundproof?
 For example, special layers or materials are added to better control sound.